 The study also had some limitations.
 Exclusion of patients with atrial fibrillation, inability to lie down and inability to speak English may have limited the generalisability of findings.
-Splitting the sample on the basis of time (with the training sample being recruited before the validation sample) may have resulted in systematic differences between the two samples, with the validation sample having a higher prevalence of previous cardiac history, risk factors for coronary artery disease and high risk MACS score.
+Splitting the sample on the basis of time (with the training sample being recruited before the validation sample) may have resulted in systematic differences between the two samples, with the validation sample having a higher prevalence of previous cardiac history, risk factors for coronary artery disease and high risk modified MACS score.
+The study was designed to evaluate diagnostic accuracy for ACS rather than prognostic accuracy for MACE, and the sample size estimate was determined on this basis.
+As a consequence the study was under-powered to estimate prognostic accuracy for MACE.
+New technologies could provide useful prognostic information without adding useful diagnostic information, but we are unable to determine this for the MCG in this study.

 We were not involved in development of the device or derivation of the algorithm, so we are unable to provide details of the methods used.
 An inevitable consequence of our independence is that we had to treat the algorithm as a “black box” and limit our analysis to determining diagnostic performance.
 We are therefore unable to provide insights as to why the device performed as it did or how performance could be improved.
 Communication with the analysts from Creavo Technologies suggests that operation of the device may have been suboptimal.
 Diagnostic parameters are obtained from both the ECG-like signal and from markers placed on the magneto-cardiac image.
 Extracting these accurately is critical to the performance of the device.
 Therefore, positioning of the scan head so that the magneto-cardiac image lies in the centre of the field of view of the scan head is critical to the functioning of the device.
 Misalignment of the scan creates two problems.
 Firstly, magnetic signals can be missed, resulting in a lower (or even absent) signal strength and secondly, the field pattern becomes distorted.
 Both of these lead to inaccuracies in the parameters extracted.
 As there was no feedback given to the operators to allow re-positioning of scans, from the device or following analysis, there was no ability to improve the operation.
 This has been corrected in the next iteration of the device, and has been combined with improvements in the ergonomics and technology.

-In conclusion, this study was conducted to evaluate the performance of a first-generation bedside MCG device.
+In conclusion, this study was conducted to evaluate the real world performance of a first-generation bedside MCG device.
 We have shown that the VitalScan MCG cannot yet meet the high accuracy required to rule out ACS for use in clinical practice.
-Further developmental research is being undertaken to understand failure of the MCG to identify ACS and improve diagnostic performance.
+Further developmental research is being undertaken to understand failure of the MCG to identify ACS and improve diagnostic performance within the next iteration of the device which will be evaluated in further clinical studies.

 Acknowledgements